marcmillien/highexportserv2.5/README.md

 Special thanks
 --------------

-Thanks to the Highchart support for their help.
+Thanks to the Highchart support for their help ;).